Kangana Ranaut: 2017–present: Professional expansion and commercial failures

 After a year-long absence from the screen, Ranaut starred as Julia, a 1940s heroine and stunt-woman modelled on the actress Fearless Nadia in Vishal Bhardwaj's romance Rangoon (2017).
 She played the part as an "amalgamation of many characters" from that era and was particularly drawn toward its "fierceness and sensuality".
 She learned horse-riding and sword fighting and performed her own stunts.
 Media reports suggested a feud between Ranaut and Kapoor, and although they denied these, both stars publicly commented against the other.
 Rangoon received generally positive reviews, with praise directed at Ranaut's performance.
 Rohit Vats of Hindustan Times called her "terrific", and NDTV ranked her as one of the best actresses of the year.
 She received a nomination for the Filmfare Critics Award.
 The same year, Hansal Mehta's crime comedy Simran saw her in the role of a Gujarati immigrant in the United States who perpetrates a series of bank robberies to cover her debts.
 For the part, she learned Gujarati to improve her diction.
 She shared the screenwriting credit with Apurva Asrani for improvising several dialogues on set, but Asrani accused Ranaut and Mehta for not valuing his contributions to the script.
 Her performance in Simran was praised.
 Both Rangoon and Simran failed at the box office.

-At the 67th National Film Awards, Ranaut was awarded a fourth Best Actress Award for Manikarnika: The Queen of Jhansi (2019) and Panga (2020).
+At the 67th National Film Awards, Ranaut was awarded a third Best Actress Award, for Manikarnika: The Queen of Jhansi (2019) and Panga (2020).
 For the former, a biopic of the Indian freedom fighter Rani of Jhansi, she also served as a co-director when Krish left the film after frequently clashing with Ranaut.
 Her co-star Sonu Sood also quit the production due to disagreements with her.
 Ranaut subsequently reshot a significant portion of the film, due to which its production cost doubled.
 The film opened to moderate mainstream success and mostly positive reviews, with primary emphasis placed on Ranaut's forceful presence in the role of the eponymous heroine.
 Rajeev Masand considered the film to be "a deliberately simplistic film; an old-fashioned patriotic saga told in the broadest of strokes, and with full nationalist fervor", but he commended Ranaut's "extraordinary performance", noting the way she "commands the screen with a fiery, arresting presence, never letting your attention wander away from her".